apache/drill/_docs/configure-drill/120-configuring-the-drill-shell.md

 ## Set Command Variables
-The following table lists the set command variables that you can use with the !set command:
+The following table lists some of the set command variables that you can use with the !set command:

+**Note:** Issue the !set command without a variable to see the full list of command variables.

 | Variable Name   | Valid Variable Values  | Description                                                                                                                                                            |
 |-----------------|------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|